 "Circular Screen alone." |

 These recently constructed fragments are models of the design elements in earlier sculptures.
-The first recreates "Moire Parallelogram fragment" shown at Northern Kentucky University in 1984, then in 1985 in Indianaplois, and later installed in DAAP, my on line multi-user virtual sculptue world.
+The first recreates "Moiré Pentagon" shown at Northern Kentucky University in 1984, then in 1985 in Indianaplois, and later installed in DAAP, my on line multi-user virtual sculptue world.

 The third model was installed as a group of five arranged sequentially on each edge as my contribution to the Mathematics section of Intersculpt 2007 in DAAP.